masc-ucsc/docs/docs/pyrope/06-functions.md

 * If there is an argument/call match.
 The calling variable name has the same as an argument

-* If the argument is a single letter, and there is no argument/call match, the position is used
+* If the argument is a single letter, and there is no name match, only position is used

 * `self` does not need to be named (first argument position)